14 Best Home Remedies for Fever in Children

 - If the child experiences breathing trouble along with fever

-14 Home Remedies to Treat Fever in Children
+14 Home Remedies to Treat Fever in Kids

 If you wake up at night and find out that your child’s forehead feels warm, do not panic.
 Take a deep breath and analyse the following: